-Figure 4: Map of Capital Bikeshare stations (2nd quarter 2013)
+Fig. 4.
+Map of Capital Bikeshare stations (2nd quarter of 2013).

-The second system that was studied is the Tel-O-Fun bike sharing system in Tel-Aviv.
-The system was launched on April 2011 and the trip data was collected during a period of two months in the beginning of 2012.
-At that time, the system consisted of 130 stations scattered in an area of about 50 square kilometers, a total of 2500 parking spaces and about 900 bicycles.
-During this period, the average number of daily trips (on weekdays) was about 4200.
+2012.
+At that time, the system included 130 stations distributed across an area of approximately 50 square kilometers, 2500 parking spaces and approximately 900 bicycles.
+During this period, the average number of daily trips (on weekdays) was approximately 4200.

-The input for the simulation for both systems was generated as follows.
+Simulation inputs for both systems were generated as follows.
 We assume that the alternative mode of transportation is walking, which we believe is typically the case for bike sharing systems.
-The riding times and walking times were estimated using the Google Maps API.
-The capacities of the stations were retrieved from the systems' websites.
-The arrival rates of renters during 30 minutes periods throughout the day were estimated by aggregating the weekday trips.
-Assuming Poisson demand processes, for each system we randomly generated 50 daily demand realizations including renters' arrival times to each station and their destinations.
-In order to reduce variation, we used the same realizations for all examined policies (Common random numbers).
+Riding and walking times were estimated using the Google Maps API program.
+Station capacities were retrieved from the systems' websites.
+The arrival rates of renters during 30 minutes periods throughout the day were estimated by aggregating weekday trips.
+Assuming Poisson demand processes, for each system we randomly generated 50 daily demand realizations, including renters' arrival times to each station and their destinations.
+In order to reduce variation, we used the same realizations for all of the examined policies (Common random numbers).
 In addition, for each demand realization, we generated the input for the PR-LB and PRP-LB models, namely the set of potential itineraries per realized journey.

-Two methods for setting the initial inventory level of vehicles at the stations were used: (1) the actual initial station inventories on a randomly chosen day, after the operators executed repositioning activities; (2) the initial inventory levels prescribed by the method of Raviv and Kolka (2013).
-The purpose of using two different initial inventory levels is merely to check the sensitivity of our results and insights to these parameters.
-Clearly, we could use other methods known in the literature to determine the initial inventory, as discussed in the introduction.
+Two approaches were applied in setting the initial vehicle inventory levels at the stations: (1) actual initial station inventories on a randomly chosen day after the operators executed repositioning activities; (2) initial inventory levels prescribed based on the method proposed by Raviv and Kolka (2013).
+We used two different initial inventory levels to determine the sensitivity of our results and insights to these parameters.
+Clearly, we could have used other methods known in the literature to determine the initial inventory, as noted in the introduction.